DBraun/TouchDesigner_Shared/CHOPs/Lookup/README.md

 ### ADSR_Lookup.tox - ADSR Lookup CHOP
 It resembles the Attack, Decay, Sustain, Release envelope of a synthesizer.

+### almostIdentity.tox - Almost Identity Lookup CHOP
+A lookup CHOP that's almost linear.
+You can specify a crossover point at which it becomes linear, but before that it will be cubic and start at a specific minimum.
+Code from [Inigo Quilez](http://www.iquilezles.org/www/articles/functions/functions.htm)

 ### random_sample.tox - Random Sample
 Select N random samples of a CHOP with any number of channels and any number of samples.